Manishyad14/DropBox-Clone/README.md

 ___________________________________________________________________________________

 Some main Key points  to my project is .....

-👉 To upload all File types to Firebase storage just like the real Dropbox!
+👉 To upload all File types to Firebase storage just like the real Dropbox!.

-👉 To integrate full CRUD Functionality for the files
+👉 To integrate full CRUD Functionality for the files .

-👉 A Beautiful UI & UX for  Dropbox clone using the highly Popular Shadcn!
+👉 A Beautiful UI & UX for  Dropbox clone using the highly Popular Shadcn!.

-👉 To use NextAuth Middleware to protect unauthorised access 👉 To build a Login and Logout Authentication flow using Clerk Authentication!
+👉 To use NextAuth Middleware to protect unauthorised access.

+👉 To build a Login and Logout Authentication flow using Clerk Authentication!.

-👉 To use Loaders whilst data is being fetched!
+👉 To use Loaders whilst data is being fetched!.

-👉 To implement a file sorter feature to sort all files based on various properties!
+👉 To implement a file sorter feature to sort all files based on various properties!.

-👉 To implement a table view for all files with File Metadata display!
+👉 To implement a table view for all files with File Metadata display!.

-👉 To leverage Global State Management with Zustand!
+👉 To leverage Global State Management with Zustand!.

-👉 To build a beautiful UI design with Tailwind CSS!
+👉 To build a beautiful UI design with Tailwind CSS!.

-👉 To download any uploaded file straight to your device!
+👉 To download any uploaded file straight to your device!.

-👉 To implement the React DnD Library to Upload files via Drag and Drop!
+👉 To implement the React DnD Library to Upload files via Drag and Drop!.

-👉 To implement Dark Mode toggling to update the UI based on user preference!
+👉 To implement Dark Mode toggling to update the UI based on user preference!.

-👉 To use TypeScript to reduce the overall number of Bugs and Errors 👉 To deploy the final build on Vercel!
+👉 To use TypeScript to reduce the overall number of Bugs and Errors.

+👉 To deploy the final build on Vercel!.

 ___________________________________________________________________________________________________________